webix-hub/docs/data/desktop/custom_component.md

 on: {'onMouseOver': function(){...);}}
 ~~~

-As a result, we've got a multi-colored header template within a three-columnn design and 'elastic' sizing, which means that the app can adjust its size to the current window size.
+As a result, we've got a multi-colored header template within a three-column design and 'elastic' sizing, which means that the app can adjust its size to the current window size.

 {{sample 80_docs/new.html }}